F1zzTao/F1zzTao/README.md

 ### About me
 - 🏙 I live in Latvia, I know Russian and English, but I don't know Latvian...
-- 🎂 I am under 18, and my birthday is April 7
+- 🎂 My birthday is April 7

-### What am I doing
+### What am I doing right now
-- 🌱 I'm learning Unity and Blender, because I want to model and create cool games
+- 🌱 I continue to learn Python, but in the future I also want to learn Unreal Engine 5 and Blender to make games!

 ## Languages and tools I know 🛠